rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:257)
 ```

-As we can see, the log reports the exception thrown by the `cache` task, the first one that was thrown.
-The second exception, the `RuntimeException("Socket timeout")` was caught by the `scope`, but it was suppressed.
-In fact, the `StructuredTaskScope.ShutdownOnSuccess` rethrows the first exception thrown if all the tasks throw an exception.
+As we can see, the log reports the first exception thrown by the `cache` task.
+The second exception, the `RuntimeException("Socket timeout")`, was caught by the `scope`, but it was suppressed.
+The `StructuredTaskScope.ShutdownOnSuccess` re-throws the first exception if all the tasks throw an exception.

 We can remap the exception thrown by the `result` method as we did for the `throwIfFailed` method.
-The `result` method comes with an override that takes a function as input to map the exception.
+The `result` method has an override that takes a function as input to map the exception.
 Here is the code:

 ```java
 scope.join().result(Function.identity());
 ```

-Clearly, the same warnings or remapping the exceptions we gave for the `throwIfFailed` method apply to the `result` method.
+The same warnings or remapping of the exceptions we gave for the `throwIfFailed` method apply to the `result` method.

-We can use the `StructuredTaskScope.ShutdownOnSuccess` to implement another concurrency primitive present in other well-known libraries such as ZIO and Softwaremill Ox: The `raceAll` function.
-The `raceAll` function takes two tasks and returns the result of the first task that completes successfully.
-If both tasks throw an exception, the first exception thrown is rethrown.
+We can use the `StructuredTaskScope.ShutdownOnSuccess` to implement another concurrency primitive present in other well-known libraries, such as ZIO and Softwaremill Ox: The `raceAll` function.
+The `raceAll` function takes two tasks and returns the result of the first successfully completed task.
+If both tasks throw an exception, the first exception thrown is re-thrown.
 Here is how we can implement it in Java using the `StructuredTaskScope.ShutdownOnSuccess` policy:

 ```java
 static <T> T raceAll(Callable<T> first, Callable<T> second)